The Elliott Equity Fund

 An Urgent Need for Greater Access

 Alumni of the Elliott School of International Affairs make their mark on the world as trailblazers, leaders, and innovators.
 Yet too many aspiring future leaders face financial challenges that stand in the way of success.
 GW was founded to build futures and open doors—for our nation and for the next generation of leaders.
-The Elliott Equity Fund was established to increase access to the transformative power of a GW Elliott education.
+The Elliott Equity Fund (EEF) was established to increase access to the transformative power of a GW Elliott education.

 photo collage of students who have received Elliott School scholarships